GIScience/gis-training-resource-center/content/Wiki/en_qgis_visualisation_wiki.md

 We can use symbology to __show the difference between features__ in the same layer.
 For example, it could be different types of buildings, quantities of Covid cases by district, or types of roads.
 We can choose a specific attribute of a dataset to assign different colors, outlines, or sizes to features:

-1. From your shapefile folder, __drag the ACLED security incidents shapefile onto your map__
+1. From your shapefile folder, __drag the ACLED security incidents shapefile onto your map__.
 2. Open the `Symbology tab` for that layer and choose `Categorized` instead of Single Symbol.
 :::{note}
 Categorized symbology is used when you have ***discrete*** variables.